Don't get caught out by tolls!

-France isn't the only country where you need to pay motorway tolls
+France isn’t the only country with tolls

-- On many motorways
+- On numerous motorways

-- At some bridges and tunnels
+- At certain bridges and tunnels

-What is the easiest way to pay?
+What’s the easiest way to pay?

 France